 Here are some tips to help protect yourself from fraud and scams.

 - The sender of fraudulent emails will normally ask recipients to click on a link that takes them to a fake website to phish (steal) personal data, credit card information and others.
 Don’t click on the link.
 If you have received such email, please delete it immediately as Pos Malaysia does not send unsolicited emails to our customers to ask for payment or sensitive information.

-- All official emails from Pos Malaysia ends with “@pos.com.my”.
-If you have received emails using domains such as Hotmail, Yahoo, Gmail or others claiming to be from Pos Malaysia, ignore or delete it.
+- If you have received emails using unusual email domains (example: firstname.lastname@example.org) or free email accounts such as Hotmail, Yahoo, Gmail and others claiming to be from Pos Malaysia, please ignore or delete it immediately.

 - Do not click on any links in a suspicious email or open any attached files.
 Even if the email or text message you received contains the Pos Malaysia name or logo, please do not reply or click on any hyperlink included.

 - If we are unable to deliver an item to you, you will receive a physical Collection Note or SMS to collect the item directly at your nearest Pos Laju outlet or Post Office.

 - Resist the urge to "act now" when given a tempting offer, as most of the time it is too good to be true.

 - Be careful when clicking unsubscribe on an email.
 Spammers may use the 'unsubscribe' button to validate your email address, resulting in even more spam.

 - Install and use up to date and comprehensive antivirus software.

 - Fraudulent SMS messages often feature similar characteristics to phishing emails.
 Popular SMS scams often reference "tracking a parcel" or "prize collection".

 - We will never ask you to provide your personal information, credit card details or other payment information via SMS.